 I have a varied background: a degree in English from Haverford College; many years of specialty toy retail sales management experience; an M.A. in Children’s Literature with a focus on Reader Response theory from Simmons University; Level I Certification in the Wilson Reading System; several years teaching phonology, reading, and writing to elementary special education students at an elementary school; and experience writing book reviews for The Horn Book Guide.

-For the last fourteen years I have been the head children's librarian at a small suburban public library, a job which I love, and which happily incorporates all of my education and experience.
+For the last fifteen years I have been the head children's librarian at a small suburban public library, a job which I love, and which happily incorporates all of my education and experience.

 I am a current MLIS candidate at Simmons University School of Library and Information Science.
 Completed courses include: Information Sources and Services, Information Organization, Principles of Management, Technology for Information Professionals, Library Collections and Materials for Children, and Organizational/Information Ethics.
 I am pursuing my MLIS because I would like to become a head children's librarian at a larger public library.

 In addition to my passion for children's literature, librarianship, and being a children's librarian, I am also passionate about cats, music, jewelry-making, and dressing up for Halloween at work.
 For Halloween 2018, my husband dressed up as The Riddler, and I dressed up as Batgirl (pictured below).
 Other favorite costumes of mine have been Olivia the Pig from the Ian Falconer picturebooks, Truly Scrumptious from the movie Chitty Chitty Bang Bang, and The Princess in Black from Shannon Hale's chapter book series.
 I love going the extra mile when dressing up for Halloween at work, since it makes the library's patrons - adults, teens, and children - smile.